Frequently Asked Questions

 What if I miss a deadline?
 What if I need to substitute a class?

-In some instances, students need to petition the Department Committee on Graduate Studies (DCGS) to consider a missed departmental deadline, make a substitution for a required subject, or change committee membership.
+The Department Committee on Graduate Studies (DCGS) considers petitions related to missed departmental deadlines, substitutions for required subjects, changes in committee membership, and other matters.
 The general graduate student petition form is available from the Office of Graduate Education and submitted to the DMSE Academic Office for review with the DCGS.
 This form is used to request changes to a student's academic record or propose program changes that are either non-standard actions or are outside of stated deadlines.
 Once this form is submitted, students will then be notified by email whether their petition has been approved, requires further action, or rejected.
 Further information is available from the Academic Office.

 How do I pick a thesis topic?
 What does my thesis committee do?